Frequently Asked Questions

 A: Like last year, we are asking that all race participants pick up their race packet (shirt, bib, etc.) the day before Thanksgiving.
 Race packet pick-up will be held at Clark County Food Bank, located at: 6502 NE 47th Ave., Vancouver, WA 98661.
-Packet pickup happens from 12:00pm to 7:00pm on the day before Thanksgiving, Wednesday, November 22nd.
+Packet pickup happens from 12:00pm to 7:00pm on the day before Thanksgiving (Wednesday, the 21st).
+Can't make it?
 You can send someone else to pick up your packet.
 We trust you.

 Q: Is food provided?